Wake up at 8am.

 It’s not just athletes and students.
 We can find examples of excellence everywhere:

 I get the appeal of being effortlessly anything: cool, stylish, brilliant, talented, and successful.
+And not just in work - but in everyday life.

 The Italians have perfected “sprezzatura” in their fashion - the art of looking effortlessly stylish, or casually nonchalant.